mafischer/node-tda/README.md

 ## Usage

+### Prerequisites
+1. Follow these [instructions](https://developer.tdameritrade.com/content/getting-started) to create a tda developer account and app.
+Set your app redirect uri to `https://localhost:8443/`.
+2. Take note of the consumer key generated for your app.
+3. Install openssl on your system if you want to use the CLI to aid in retrieving your tokens.

 ### Install
 - `npm install node-tda`

 ### CLI
-For convenience, you can run the certs script to generate self-signed certs. `npm run certs`
+For CLI usage, also install node-tda as a global package `npm install -g node-tda`

+The cli uses an https server to retrieve access tokens from the tda oauth login.
+For convenience, self-signed certs are generated automatically upon install.
+If your system is missing `openssl` from its path, the certs will not be generated and the cli won't work.

 For oauth login, run: `tda_authenticate --CONSUMER_KEY="<CONSUMER_KEY>"`

 ### Lib

 #### API Functions
-All functions names echo their respective names found in the [TDA API](https://developer.tdameritrade.com/apis) documentation.
+All functions names are a camelCase reflection their respective names found in the [TDA API](https://developer.tdameritrade.com/apis) documentation.
+As of the writing of this document, all of the functions published in TDA's web api have been implemented.

 i.e.:
 ``` javascript